Gopika Varma: Biography

 Born and raised in Thiruvananthapuram, Gopika Varma migrated to Chennai from Kerala in 1995.
 She started learning dance at the age of three, from her mother.
 At the age of 10, Gopika started learning Mohiniyattam from Girija and Chandrika Kurup and later she received specialized training from Kalyanikutty Amma and her daughter, Sreedevi Rajan.
 Gopika learned the Abhinaya (acting) part of Mohiniyattam from Kathakali exponent Kalamandalam Krishnan Nair.
 She also studied Bharathanatyam under Vazhiyur Ramayyar Pillai, for 18 years.

 Although her guru was Kalyanikutty Amma, Gopika Varma follows her own style in Mohiniyattam.
 She has also performed Mohiniyattam in Sopana style under Kavalam Narayana Panicker.
 She runs a Mohiniyattam Dance School in Adyar, Chennai under the name "Dasyam".

 Personal life

-Gopika Varma is married into the Travancore royal family, to Poorurttathi Thirunal Marthanda Varma, descendent of Travancore king Swathi Thirunal Rama Varma.
+Gopika Varma is married into the Travancore royal family, to Poorurttathi Thirunal Marthanda Varma, descendant of Travancore king Swathi Thirunal Rama Varma.
 Other than running a dance school, she runs a shelter home for the physically challenged and a textile unit for their work.
 She lives in her house Ramalayam in Adyar, Chennai.